SagarishaR/still-with-you/README.md

 ![Distributed Vector Indexing](https://img.shields.io/badge/DISTRIBUTED%20VECTOR%20INDEXING-2FA84F?style=for-the-badge)
 ![Managed MCP Server](https://img.shields.io/badge/MANAGED%20MCP%20SERVER-E8813A?style=for-the-badge)

-**License: MIT** · Built for the **CockroachDB × AWS Hackathon — Build with Agentic Memory**
+**License: MIT** · Built for the **CockroachDB × AWS Hackathon : Build with Agentic Memory**

 </div>

 ---

-> **What if the memories, stories, values, and advice someone shared with you could remain accessible — not as a generic chatbot, but as a private, memory-grounded space built from what they actually left behind?**
+> **What if the memories, stories, values, and advice someone shared with you could remain accessible not as a generic chatbot, but as a private, memory grounded space built from what they actually left behind?**

 ## Submission Link